 |---|---|

-| Policy Scope | Bucket access policies can only grant S3-compatible API permissions.
-Actions under the cwobject: API (e.g., managing access keys or audit logging) must be allowed via an organization access policy using "Resource": ["*"]. |
+| Policy scope | Bucket access policies can only grant S3-compatible API permissions.
+Actions under the cwobject: API (for example, managing access keys or audit logging) must be allowed through an organization access policy that uses "Resource": ["*"]. |

-| Lifecycle Configuration | Bucket access policies uniquely govern bucket lifecycle configuration, including: • Expiration actions (delete by date, age, or expired-marker) • Noncurrent version expiration • Aborting incomplete multipart uploads |
+| Lifecycle configuration | Bucket access policies uniquely govern bucket lifecycle configuration, including: - Expiration actions (delete by date, age, or expired-marker) - Noncurrent version expiration - Abort incomplete multipart uploads |

-| Access Policies vs. Lifecycle Policies | Bucket access policies are not the same as lifecycle policies.
-Lifecycle policies are used to manage object lifecycles, while bucket access policies control access to the bucket and its objects. • Access policies are set with s3:PutBucketPolicy.• Lifecycle policies are set with s3:PutBucketLifecycleConfiguration. |
+| Access policies versus lifecycle policies | Bucket access policies are not the same as lifecycle policies.
+Lifecycle policies manage object lifecycles, while bucket access policies control access to the bucket and its objects. - Set access policies with s3:PutBucketPolicy.- Set lifecycle policies with s3:PutBucketLifecycleConfiguration. |

-| Global Operations | Certain actions are global and only evaluate org policies: • s3:ListAllMyBuckets must specify "Resources": ["*"].• s3:PutBucketPolicy is treated as global and only checks organization access policies to avoid lock-out. |
+| Global operations | Certain actions are global and only evaluate organization policies: - s3:ListAllMyBuckets must specify "Resources": ["*"].- s3:PutBucketPolicy is global and only checks organization access policies to avoid lock-out. |

-| Principal Specification | CoreWeave IAM groups can’t be used in bucket access policies.
-Instead, specify principals by UID (from Cloud Console) or via SAML users/groups. |
+| Principal specification | You can’t use CoreWeave IAM groups in bucket access policies.
+Instead, specify principals by UID (from Cloud Console) or through SAML users and groups. |

-| Explicit S3-compatible API Access | The Object Storage Admin IAM role (or membership in the legacy admin group) does not grant S3-compatible API access; you must explicitly allow it through organization or bucket access policies. |
+| Explicit S3-compatible API access | The Object Storage Admin IAM role (or membership in the legacy admin group) does not grant S3-compatible API access.
+You must explicitly allow it through organization or bucket access policies. |

 Structure of bucket access policies